iPhone Back Button: How to Use

 What it does & how to use it

-On iOS 9 and later, we can simplify this process and speed it up tremendously.
-The new button allows you to go back and forth between your currently used apps.
+The button allows you to go back and forth between your currently used apps.
 It works extremely well in conjunction with a messenger and a more consumption oriented social media app or video player such as YouTube.
-The switching between apps is extremely fast in iOS 9 and allows you to multitask far more fluidly.
+The switching between apps is extremely fast and allows you to multitask far more fluidly.

 Say, for instance, you receive an iMessage while going through your Facebook feed.
 Tap the notification corresponding to the received message, read and reply if needed, then go back by using the new “Back” button at the top left.
 You will be taken to your last used app, independently of which app was active at the prior moment.
 This allows you to quickly deal with any kind of interruption and move back and forth between tasks effortlessly.
 The label of your back button will always correspond to the app you were using before the notification came in.